Effects of dynamical friction on perturbations for evolving dark energy: Effects of the modified evolution of the mass function

-Dynamical friction has a small effect on the overall mass function and becomes appreciable only for the most extreme case with $\eta_0=0.01$.
-In this case, for masses of the order of $7\times 10^{14}\,M_{\odot}$, we notice a decrease of about 20\% in the cumulative number of objects.
+Dynamical friction has a small effect on the overall mass function and becomes appreciable only for the most extreme case with $\eta_0=10^{-2}$.
+In this case, for masses of the order of $7\times 10^{14}\,M_{\odot}\,h^{-1}$, we notice a decrease of about 20\% in the number of objects with $M>10^{15}\,h^{-1}\,M_{\odot}$ for $\eta_0=0.01$, but also a decrease of roughly 10\% for objects with masses similar to galaxy groups.
+For lower values of $\eta_0$, differences with respect to $\Lambda$CDM are much smaller and probably difficult to measure.
+These values are approximately the same for all six models.
 On the same scales, the effect of dissipative pressure friction is about three times higher.
 As we evaluated the halo mass function today, this is a consequence of the lack of power highlighted in the matter power spectrum.
 We also remind the reader that for the $\Lambda$CDM model, the effect of $\Gamma$ is irrelevant.
-This result strengthens the previous discussion on the possibility of putting tight constraints on these models.
+This result strengthens the previous discussion on the possibility of placing tight constraints on these models.

-For the smooth case, all the models have the same qualitative behaviour when considering dynamical friction and the differences with respect to a frictionless model are largely independent of the particular equation of state used.
+For the smooth case, all the models have the same qualitative behavior when considering dynamical friction and the differences with respect to a frictionless model are largely independent of the particular equation of state used.
 As expected, differences increase at higher masses and for all the cases here considered we observe a decrease in the number of objects which form.
-This is coherent with the fact that friction dampens perturbations.
-The higher is $\eta_0$, the larger are the differences.
-For $\eta_0=10^{-4}$, deviations from the standard case where dynamical friction is absent, are, once again, negligible.
-Differences become appreciable for $\eta_0=10^{-3}$ and reach a value of about 2\%--3\% for masses of the order of $10^{15}\,M_{\odot}\,h^{-1}$, to reach 20\%--25\% for $\eta_0=10^{-2}$.
+This is consistent with the fact that friction dampens perturbations.
+The higher $\eta_0$, the larger the differences.
+For $\eta_0=10^{-4}$, deviations from the standard case where dynamical friction is absent are again negligible.
+The differences become appreciable for $\eta_0=10^{-3}$ and reach a value of about 2\%--3\% for masses of the order of $10^{15}\,M_{\odot}\,h^{-1}$, to reach 20\%--25\% for $\eta_0=10^{-2}$.

 More interesting is the case of dissipative pressure friction.
-Differences are enhanced with respect to the case with $\eta_2 = 0$ and can reach up to 75\% of less objects.
-A particular case is model 6, whose equation of state is much smaller than $-1$.
+The differences are enhanced with respect to the case with $\eta_2 = 0$ and can reach up to 75\% fewer objects.
+A particular case is model DE6, whose equation of state is much smaller than $-1$.
 For this model, the suppression of structures is substantial, of the order of $50\%$ already for objects above $10^{13}\,M_{\odot}\,h^{-1}$.